NikolaLohinski/awesome-tools/utilities/README.md

 1. Bash [aliases](./.bash_aliases)

 1. [fzf](https://github.com/junegunn/fzf) : an interactive Unix filter fuzzy finder for command-line that can be used with any list; files, command history, processes, hostnames, etc... ;

-1. [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt) : An informative and fancy bash prompt for `git` users ;

 1. To dump multiline inputs into a file directly from a terminal, one needs to use `<<` operator as such:
    ```